West Indian cricket team in South Africa in 2025–26

-The West Indies cricket team is scheduled to tour South Africa in January 2026 to play the South Africa cricket team.
-The tour will consist of three Twenty20 International (T20I) matches.
-The series will form part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
+The West Indies cricket team toured South Africa in January 2026 to play the South Africa cricket team.
+The tour consisted of three Twenty20 International (T20I) matches.
+The series formed part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
 In March 2025, the Cricket South Africa (CSA) confirmed the fixtures for the tour, as a part of the 2025 home international season.

-Originally, the series was scheduled to play five T20Is.
-Later in September 2025, it was trimmed to three match T20I series due to a clash with the T20 World Cup.
+Originally, the series included five T20Is.
+Later in September 2025, it was reduced to three T20Is due to a clash with the T20 World Cup.